danielmapar/AIProgramming/README.md

             * This average is the gradient descent

             * Stochastic gradiant descent
-                * Calculate the gradiant per batch size to minimze computing
+                * Calculate the gradiant per batch size to minimize computing

         * ![calc-nn](./images/calc-nn28.png)